 The HKSAR government has introduced travel restrictions and health quarantine arrangements for inbound travellers from overseas to prevent further importation of cases.

 1. Starting from 0.00 a.m., on 25 March 2020 (HK time), except for Hong Kong residents, all travellers arriving Hong Kong by flights from overseas countries/territories will be denied entry.
 The same restriction will also apply to non-Hong Kong residents travelling to Hong Kong from the Mainland of China, Macao and Taiwan who have been to any overseas countries/territories in the past 14 days.
-The above temporary restrictions will remain in force until further notice.
+The above temporary restrictions will remain in force until 30 April 2022.

 2. Starting from 0.00 a.m., on 26 October 2020 (HK time), a HK resident travelling from Russia to HK is required to undergo a nucleic acid test for COVID-19 and present the following documents before being checked-in for the flight to HK.
-The same requirements apply to a HK resident who has stayed in Russia during the 21 days before boarding the flight to HK.
+The same requirements apply to a HK resident who has stayed in Russia during the 21 days (or 14 days from 5 February 2022) before boarding the flight to HK.
 Please kindly note that 26 June 2021 onwards, the relevant test must be a polymerase chain reaction (PCR)-based nucleic acid test.
 Results of tests conducted using other testing platforms (e.g. reverse transcription loop-mediated isothermal amplification, RT-LAMP) cannot be considered to have fulfilled the relevant specified boarding requirement.

 I. A test report, in English or Chinese, issued by a laboratory or healthcare institution, bearing the name of the relevant traveller identical to that in his/her valid travel document to show that: